HYPE is building a world where every girl belongs—in computing, tech, and any other space she chooses to show up in.

 Because over 50% of our high schools don't offer computer science courses

-Fewer than 4% of Black women are taking the AP Computer Science exam
+Fewer than 4% of Black girls are taking the AP Computer Science exam

 More than 50% of Black women leave the tech industry within the first 5 years

-These statistics must change, and that is where HYPE comes in.
+HYPE was created to address these statistics.
 HYPE is about more than just teaching girls how to code.
 We are providing hope, leaving a legacy, and doing our part to make sure that our future is better than our past.

-HYPE empowers girls of color with technology skills
+HYPE empowers the next generation of girls with technology skills

 Meet The Founder & Executive Director